Portrayal of Arabs in film: Portrayal of Arab women in film

 Ever since the 1960s, Arab women have been portrayed in various ways in Hollywood films.
 They are usually portrayed either as the belly dancer, the oppressed woman or as maidens.
 These portrayals led the Westerners to view Arab women as only that.
 The very first portrayals of Arab women as a veiled belly dancer was in two silent black and white films, Fatima (1897) and Fatima’s Dance (1907).
 Both films starred the actress Fatima.
 Arab women are often also sexualized and objectified in terms of being maidens that are there to serve the need of the Arab sheikh.
 This is also portrayed in the remake of Around the World in Eighty Days (2004) by Disney, where the Arab sheikh had around a hundred wives and were objectified through the scenes of them doing nothing other than waiting for the time to serve the need of the sheikh.

 Pretty Persuasion (2005)

-A young Palestinian woman who attends school in Beverly Hills, gets bullied for wearing a hijab, gets stereotypical comments thrown her way everyday and ends up killing herself.
+In Pretty Persuasion, a young Palestinian woman who attends school in Beverly Hills, gets bullied for wearing a hijab, gets stereotypical comments thrown her way everyday and ends up killing herself.